-The National Trust recognises its important role in the conservation of the area
+The crucial role of the National Trust for the conservation of the area

 This large stretch of land from Coniston to Little Langdale is owned by the National Trust, together with a number of historic working farms on it.